 Redox Biology Center

-The specific aims of the COBRE-supported (RBC) are to buttress and expand the existing strengths in redox biology in Nebraska by mentoring junior faculty to success, recruiting new faculty with complementary research interests and strategically enhancing biomedical research structure.
+The specific aims of the NIH-supported (RBC) are to buttress and expand the existing strengths in redox biology in Nebraska by mentoring junior faculty to success, recruiting new faculty with complementary research interests and strategically enhancing biomedical research structure.
 Scientists are amalgamated from two major research institutions in the state (UNL and UNMC).Learn More

-The Center for Plant Science Innovation
+Center for Plant Science Innovation

 The PSI is an interdisciplinary research and training program in the basic plant sciences at the University of Nebraska-Lincoln.
 Outstanding research facilities and an interdisciplinary graduate program complement an excellent group of faculty with research strengths in several areas of plant biology research.
 Faculty research emphases include plant-microbe interactions, plant signaling and organellar biology, abiotic and biotic stress responses, and genomics/proteomics.Learn More

 Center for Virology